 I spoke so much.

 I used Italian with everyone I could: hotel staff, tour guides, store clerks, taxi drivers, florists, the people at the next table.
-I spoke it to anyone who would let me try (and nearly everyone did!).
-I made restaurant reservations on Italian webpages, coordinated taxis via WhatsApp (where I could spell check and proofread, too), and communicated in Italian with the front desk.
+I spoke it to anyone who would let me try—and nearly everyone did!
+I made restaurant reservations on Italian webpages, coordinated taxis via WhatsApp, and communicated with the front desk.
 When restaurant staff greeted me in English, I responded with "Buonasera!" and a smile and continued on in Italian.
 I always said grazie and never thank you.
 I woke up every morning thinking "ITALIANO!!!"

 And here's what happened as a result

-All that fearless practice through short conversations, texting, and reading Italian really paid off—not despite the inevitable errors, but because of them.
-Making errors heightens your attention to the relevant pattern; after the waiter corrected me by saying il conto (the check), I never again forgot.
+All that fearless practice through short conversations, texting, and reading Italian really paid off.
+Making errors heightens your attention to the relevant pattern—after the waiter corrected me by saying il conto (the check), I never forgot.
 I tried, made an error, got great feedback right when I needed it, and learned the connection between the thing (the check) and how to say it (il conto).

 Here's what else I got out of trying:

-- I learned new words and phrases.
-Sometimes I picked up new words in passing, like prenotazione (reservation) from restaurant and museum websites, and other times people told me outright, like d'asporto (or da asporto) for ordering food to go.
+1. I learned new words and phrases.
+I learned some new words in passing, like prenotazione (reservation) from restaurant and museum websites, and other times people told me outright, like d'asporto (or da asporto) for ordering food to go.
 Repetition is really important to make learning stick, and so it was great to get to use and see those words over and over!

-- My pronunciation got better.
-All that shameless speaking and trying meant I was getting tons of practice myself and I also heard more Italian in return and so got to hear the target pronunciation for words I was unsure of.
+2. My pronunciation got better.
+All that speaking and trying meant I got tons of practice myself and I also heard more Italian in return—so I got to hear the pronunciation for words I was unsure of.
 By the end of the trip, I was a much clearer, more confident speaker—because I just kept trying!

-- I connected with Italian speakers across the country.
+3. I connected with Italian speakers across the country.
 I got to chat with so many people!
-It was clear I was interested in learning, and so people shared more with me: about words and language, naturally, but also about the history of places and favorite dishes, tips for what to check out around town, and their lives and families.
+People could see I was interested in learning, so they shared more with me: about words and language, history and favorite dishes, tips for what to check out around town, and their lives and families.
 In small towns in the countryside, I really needed my Italian skills, and I found I could navigate, ask questions, and translate the basics for my family.

 Il viaggio perfetto 💯